 You wouldn’t ask someone to marry you the first day you meet them.
 Similarly, you need to start small with potential clients too.
 Get them on your email list, answer a fitness question for them, or even give them a free workout.
 Then grow the relationship until they are a monthly paying client.

 This is a subset of starting small, but it’s important enough to be on its own.
 Offer discounts, giveaways, and other “free samples” of your workout programming to potential clients.

-#4 – Give People Reason to be Excited
+#4 – Give People Reasons to be Excited

-Start an online workout challenge, offer an online group where people can interact with each other, or offer a workout plan that everyone can do together.
-Use the Exercise.com platform to easily and efficiently do any one of those things.
+Start an online workout challenge, offer an interactive group workout, or offer a workout plan that everyone can do together.
+Use the Exercise.com platform to easily and efficiently do all of these things.